Sauban-Git/CropYieldPrediction/README.md

    - Follow the on-screen instructions to complete the installation.

 3. **Launch the App:**
-   Once installed, open the app from your device’s app drawer and start playing!
+   Once installed, open the app from your device’s app drawer and start using!

 ## Usage